uptrace/bun-docs/docs/guide/tracing.md

 go get github.com/uptrace/bun/extra/bundebug
 ```

-Then you need to install the `bundebug` query hook which by default only prints failed queries:
+Then you need to add provided query hook which by default only prints failed queries:

 ```go
 db := bun.NewDB(sqldb, dialect)